theroyalwhee0/counters/README.md

 # @theroyalwhee0/counters

 ## Wrapping Numeric Counters
-Creates iterable sequences of 8/16/32/53 bits wrapping with the maximum value is exceeded.
+Creates iterable sequences of 8/16/32/53 bits wrapping when the maximum value is exceeded.
 The sequences start at 1 (instead of 0) to prevent usage errors.

 ## Installation
 npm install @theroyalwhee0/counters